davmec/compfnet/README.md

-          -m mod                  In comparison, shows only modified lines -m new                  In comparison, shows only added/removed lines(default) -m full                 Compare showing also common lines
+          -m mod                  In comparison, shows only modified lines -m new                  In comparison, shows only added/removed lines(default) -m full                 Compare showing also common lines -f 'string'             Find context for config line in running config or baseline.
+Use single quotes.
 ```